Russian Buttercream (aka Condensed Milk Frosting): Your Complete Guide

 4 | SALT

-A pinch of salt will enhance the flavor and also balances the overall sweetness of this frosting.
+A pinch of salt will enhance the flavor and also balance the overall sweetness of this frosting.
 I typically use a coarser grind of kosher salt in my baking, but crispy salt bits are not appealing in frostings, so I use finely granulated salt.
 This allows the salt to dissolve more readily within the frosting.

-Sweetened condensed milk is a shelf-stable dairy product made by cooking milk and sugar until half of the water has evaporated.
+5 | SWEETENED CONDENSED MILK Sweetened condensed milk is a shelf-stable dairy product made by cooking milk and sugar until half of the water has evaporated.
 The result is a super syrupy, creamy, and thick milk sauce that easily incorporates into the frosting.

 Step by step: